turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Add to Marketplace

-We can add our newly minted NFT to the marketplace to see if there are collectors that are interested to add it into their collections.
-We can use the function `add_to_market` to do that which takes `token_id` and `price` as parameters.
+We can add our newly minted NFT to the marketplace to see if there are collectors that are interested in adding it into their collections.
+We can use the function `add_to_market` to do this which takes `token_id` and `price` as parameters.
 The price must be in yoctoNEAR (10^24), in this case we sell our NFT for 1 N -> 1000000000000000000000000 yoctoNEAR.
 Make sure to change the parameters `[TOKEN_ID]` into any NFT ID that you own/mint.

 ```bash
 near call --accountId [ARTIST_ID] dev-1610108148519-8579413 add_to_market '{"token_id": "[TOKEN_ID]", "price": "1000000000000000000000000"}'